09 DEC 2024

 ASEAN Climate Outlook Forum

-Twenty Second Session of the ASEAN Climate Outlook Forum (ASEANCOF-22)
+Twenty Third Session of the ASEAN Climate Outlook Forum (ASEANCOF-23)

 The ASEAN Climate Outlook Forum (ASEANCOF) is an avenue to collaboratively develop consensus-based seasonal climate outlooks and related information on a regional scale.
 The forum’s outlook and its activities contribute significantly to one of the key roles of the ASEAN Specialised Meteorological Centre (ASMC), which is to conduct climate and seasonal prediction for the Association of Southeast Asian Nations (ASEAN) region through pooling the expertise of ASEAN National Meteorological and Hydrological Services (NMHSs).
 In 2021, the ASEANCOF Working Group was established with the goal to guide and support the long-term development of ASEANCOF, in particular with regard to the implementation of objective outlooks.

-The Twenty-Second session of ASEANCOF (ASEANCOF-22) was organised by the Department of Meteorology and Hydrology of Lao PDR, RIMES, the ASEANCOF Working Group, and WMO.
-Participants from the NMHSs of ASEAN Member States created a consensus forecast for the boreal summer monsoon 2024 in the ASEAN region.
-The consensus for the June-July-August (JJA) 2024 outlook was achieved through a hybrid session, which included presentations from different NMHSs, questionnaires, and discussions regarding the current climate conditions and predictions for Southeast Asia.
-There was also two-day pre-COF training, conducted by the UK Met Office under the WISER Asia Pacific project and RIMES.
-The theme of ASEANCOF-22 was Agriculture and Climate Services, with a focus on drought.
-On the last day of ASEANCOF-22, a sharing session was held which included presentations from UN ESCAP, FAO, and WFP, as well as discussion on ways to improve ASEANCOF.
+The Twenty-third session of ASEANCOF (ASEANCOF-23) was organised by the Department of Meteorology and Hydrology of Lao PDR, RIMES, the ASEANCOF Working Group, and WMO.
+Participants from the NMHSs of ASEAN Member States created a consensus forecast for the boreal winter monsoon 2024/2025 in the ASEAN region.
+The consensus for the December-January-February (DJF) 2024/2025 outlook was achieved through an online session, which included presentations from ASEAN NMHSs, questionnaires, and discussions regarding the current climate conditions and predictions for Southeast Asia.
+The theme of ASEANCOF-23 was Agriculture and Climate Services.
+On the last day of ASEANCOF-23, a sharing session was held which included updates from ASEANCOF-22 around the use of climate services for agriculture.

 Conditions and Outlook

-Recent analysis of sea surface temperature (SST) anomalies over the equatorial Pacific shows average to slightly below-average SSTs across the equatorial Pacific Ocean, and along with atmospheric indicators such as trade wind strength and cloudiness, indicate ENSO-neutral conditions.
-In the Indian Ocean, the Indian Ocean Dipole is also neutral.
+Recent analysis of sea surface temperature (SST) anomalies over the equatorial Pacific shows average to slightly below-average SSTs across the equatorial Pacific Ocean, and along with atmospheric indicators such as trade wind strength and cloudiness, indicate La Niña-like conditions.
+In the Indian Ocean, the positive Indian Ocean Dipole did not develop, and based on the recent analysis, the SST anomalies show signs of a negative Indian Ocean Dipole.

-The international climate outlook predicts that a La Niña is likely to develop sometime during JJA 2024.
-After JJA 2024, most models predict La Niña conditions to continue until the end of the year.
+The international climate outlooks predict that a weak La Niña is likely to develop sometime in December 2024 and persist until February 2025.
+After DJF 2024/2025, most models predict La Niña conditions to transition back to ENSO neutral.

-There is a chance that a weak positive Indian Ocean Dipole (IOD) may become established during JJA 2024 based on the model predictions.
-However, it is predicted to most likely be short-lived.
+There is a chance that a short-lived negative Indian Ocean Dipole (IOD) may be present during December 2024 based on the model predictions.
+However, the IOD is predicted to be neutral during January – February 2025.

-During JJA 2024, tropical cyclone frequency is predicted to be below average around the Philippine Sea and the Bay of Bengal, and near average around South China Sea.
+During DJF 2024/2025, tropical cyclone frequency is predicted to be near average around the Philippine Sea, the Bay of Bengal, and South China Sea.

 RAINFALL